Summer 2020 - ENGL 199W C100

 Centre for Online and Distance Education Notes:

-All CODE Courses are delivered through Canvas unless noted otherwise on the course outline.
+All CODE Courses are delivered through Canvas and internet access is required.

 Required Readings listed on the course outlines are the responsibility of the student to purchase.
 Textbooks are available for purchase at the SFU Bookstore on the Burnaby campus or online through the Bookstore's website.